 I. THE UNIVERSITY 1

 History 1

 Mission of the University 2

 Major Goals of the University 3

-Code of Ethics
+Code of Ethics 4

 Old Dominion University Notice of Non-Discrimination 7

-University Governance
+University Governance 9

 Consultative and Deliberative Bodies 9

 University Organizational Chart 10

 II.
 THE FACULTY 11

 Resolution Concerning Employment 11

 Recruitment and Selection Process for Instructional and Administrative Faculty 12

+Criminal Background Checks 16

-Dual Career Resource for Those Hiring Full-Time Faculty 16
+Dual Career Resource for Those Hiring Full-Time Faculty 17

-Academic and Professional Preparation Requirements for Faculty 19
+Academic and Professional Preparation Requirements for Faculty

-Initial Appointment of Teaching and Research Faculty 21
+Initial Appointment of Teaching and Research Faculty

-Joint Appointments 25
+Joint Appointments

-Reappointment or Nonreappointment of Faculty 26
+Reappointment or Nonreappointment of Faculty

-Academic Rank and Criteria for Ranks 28
+Academic Rank and Criteria for Ranks

-Policy on Conversion of a Non Tenure Eligible Position to Tenure-Eligible and Appointment to the Rank of
+Policy on Conversion of a Non-Tenure Eligible Position to a Tenure-Eligible Position

-Assistant Professor
+Policy on Conversion from Lecturer Ranks to a Non-Tenure Eligible Clinical Track Position

-Tenure-Track Positions Funded by Research Centers 34
+Tenure-Track Positions Funded by Research Centers

-Eminent Scholars 35
+Eminent Scholars

-University Professors 38
+University Professors

-University Distinguished Teachers 39
+University Distinguished Teachers

-Guidelines for Named Chairs 40
+Guidelines for Named Chairs

-Guidelines for Named Professorships 41
+Guidelines for Named Professorships

-Emeritus/Emerita Appointments 42
+Emeritus/Emerita Appointments

 Administrators Returning to Faculty Positions

 Guidelines for Appointment and Promotion of Librarians

 Tenure

-Promotion in Rank 52
+Promotion in Rank

-Evaluation of Faculty 57
+Evaluation of Faculty

-Evaluation of Lecturers, Senior Lecturers and Master Lecturers and Promotion of Lecturers and Senior
+Evaluation of Lecturers, Senior Lecturers, and Master Lecturers and Promotion of Lecturers and Senio

-Lecturers 60
+Lecturers

-Policy and Procedures on Post-Tenure Review 63
+Policy and Procedures on Post-Tenure Review 67

-Post-Tenure Review Grievance Timeline 65
+Post-Tenure Review Grievance Timeline 69

-University Policy on the Evaluation of Teaching Effectiveness 66
+University Policy on the Evaluation of Teaching Effectiveness 70

-Evaluation of Scholarly Activity and Research 70
+Evaluation of Scholarly Activity and Research

-Evaluation of Service 72
+Evaluation of Service 7 e

-Faculty Salary Increments
+Faculty Salary Increments 77

-Appointment and Evaluation of Academic Deans 74
+Appointment and Evaluation of Academic Deans 78

-Policy for Department Chair Evaluation
+Policy for Department Chair Evaluation 80

-Declaration of a State of Bona Fide Financial Exigency or Severe Financial Difficulty 78
+Declaration of a State of Bona Fide Financial Exigency or Severe Financial Difficulty 82

-Dismissal of Faculty from Employment Due to Financial Exigency or Discontinuance of a Program of Study у
+Dismissal of Faculty from Employment Due to Financial Exigency or Discontinuance of a Program of Study

-or a Department of Instruction 79
+or a Department of Instruction 83

-Fitness for Duty 80
+Fitness for Duty 84

-Faculty Sanctions 81
+Faculty Sanctions 85

-Faculty Grievance Policy 84
+Faculty Grievance Policy 88

-Faculty Grievance Committee and Hearing Panels: Composition and Procedures 87
+Faculty Grievance Committee and Hearing Panels: Composition and Procedures

-Voluntary Phased Separation Program for Tenured Faculty 94
+Voluntary Phased Separation Program for Tenured Faculty

-Separation Process for Faculty and Staff 96
+Separation Process for Faculty and Staff 100

-Academic Freedom 99